equinor/fmu-sumo/.github/pull_request_template.md

 ## Issue
 _Link to the issue resolved by this PR._

-## Short description
+## Description
-_Short description of the approach taken to solve the issue_
+_Description of the approach taken to solve the issue._

+## How to test
+_How to verify the changes._

-## Pre-review checklist
+## Checklist
-- [ ] Read through all changes.
-No redundant `print()` statements, commented-out code, or other remnants from the development. 👀
+- [ ] No redundant `print()` statements, commented-out code, or other remnants from the development 👀
-- [ ] Make sure tests pass after every commit. ✅
-- [ ] New/refactored code is following same conventions as the rest of the code base. 🧬
+- [ ] New/refactored code is following same conventions as the rest of the code base 🧬
-- [ ] New/refactored code is tested. ⚙
+- [ ] New/refactored code is tested ⚙
 - [ ] Documentation has been updated 🧾

-## Pre-merge checklist
-- [ ] Commit history is consistent and clean. 👌
+- [ ] Commits are semantic ✅